Masters in Applied Mathematics

 Students are encouraged to consider which combination of elective mathematics courses are appropriate for their choice of applied specialization and to discuss the program with their advisers as soon as graduate study begins.

 The master of science degree in mathematics requires a minimum of 30 credit hours of work beyond the bachelor's degree.
-For the thesis option, six credit hours of thesis are required.
+It can be pursued with either a thesis or nonthesis option; each requires 30 credit hours.
+Under the thesis option, an oral defense is required and up to six credit hours of thesis are used in place of electives.
 The thesis should demonstrate the candidate's abilities in the areas of reading and understanding mathematical literature, independent learning and written expression.
 Theses that combine mathematics with its applications in a related field are encouraged.
 A nonthesis option candidate must successfully complete a final program examination.

 Courses in mathematics or in other scientific or engineering disciplines with a high degree of mathematical content.
 Six credit hours of electives can be devoted to writing a thesis, except in the case of students pursuing a fast track or accelerated master's program.
 The selection of elective courses must have the approval of the department head.